Home

 CONS

-• The platform supports direct deposit and wire transfers but doesn’t support off-cycle pay runs.
+• Supports direct deposit and wire transfers but doesn’t support off-cycle pay runs.

 • No phone support is available.

-• There are limited integration options but using their open API doesn’t incur in additional charges.
+• There are limited integration options (though they don’t charge for their open API.)

 Remote Review